akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/BatchQueueBundle/README.md

 The first solution is hard to implement, the only advantage is we can retry to execute a failing job.
 We are not sure we want this feature, at least for the moment, so we took the second solution.

+### Why do we have an healthcheck date updated regularly?

+#### History

+Initially, the queue was a homemade queue implemented with Mysql.
+A daemon (never-ending PHP command) consumed one message at a time.
+A message corresponds to an Akeneo job to launch.
+This job is executed in a sub-process.
+It increase the stability of the daemon because all it pushed all the complexity of a job (ORM, ES, potential memory leaks, etc) inside a sub-process.

+- If the daemon fails, it's not an issue: the job updates its status by itself (error, stopped, etc).
+- If the job fails, it's not an issue: the daemon can detect that and changes the status of the job.
+This way, it does not stay as started, even if there was an unexpected and unrecoverable issue (such as memory leak).

+But there is one missing case.
+Imagine the daemon is failing for any reason, and after that the job too.
+There is no safeguard to change the job state.

+And here come the healthcheck datetime.
+Updated every X seconds by the daemon, the health check a job allows to say "the job is still running, everything is fine".

+If a job has a status at STARTED and the healthcheck is not updated, it means that:
+- the daemon failed and can't change the healthcheck
+- the job itself can't change its own status: it probably failed also

+So, in this case, despite the status "STARTED" in database, it's considered as failed in the UI for the final user.

+#### Why is it useless when running with docker?

+Without docker, if the daemon is killed or fails, the jobs (in sub-processes) is **not** killed.

+With docker, if the daemon is killed or fails, as it's the main process, it will stop the contained (and so the sub-process).
+In that case (pretty common case), the healthcheck is useless.